Crowden railway station: Closure

-The station was closed on 4 February 1957 but passenger trains continued to pass through the station until January 1970.
-The station continued to see freight trains travel through until July 1981, when the line between Hadfield and Penistone was closed completely.
+The station was closed on 4 February 1957, but passenger trains continued to pass through until January 1970.
+It continued to see freight trains travel through until July 1981, when the line between Hadfield and was closed completely.

+The site today

+Only the station master's house remains, but the former trackbed is now part of the Longdendale Trail, a shared-use path between Hadfield and Woodhead.